-Documentation of training requirements will reside in database contact records or personnel files as appropriate and is the responsibility of the Sr. Program Operations Coordinator and COO.
+Documentation of training requirements will reside in database contact records or personnel files as appropriate and is the responsibility of the Director of Administration and COO.

 Training opportunities will be made available for adult athletes, parents, caregivers, and youth athletes, with caregiver consent, to promote sexual violence prevention principles and inform stakeholders about this policy, and reporting/response processes.